lucianpls/QB3/README.md

 ## Further entropy encoding

-When encoding large areas with all 0s or all 1s, the resulting bitstream may contains long sequences of 0s or 1s, even after the encoding described above achieves a 2:64 compression ratio.
+When encoding large areas with all 0s or all 1s, the resulting bitstream may contains long sequences of 0s or 1s, even after the encoding described above achieves the maximum 64:2 compression ratio.
 These repeated sequences can be further reduced by using a run length encoder (RLE) on the bitsream itself.

 ## Image encoding